mbideau/gimme-a-man/README.md

 The [*GNU* *help2man*](https://www.gnu.org/software/help2man/) utility purpose is to produce *man* page from a from program's help output (when the program is called with the `--help` option).

-But the way the *man* page is produced by `help2man` from the output of my programs, is not what I expected and consider good quality documentation.
+The way the *man* page is produced by `help2man` from the output of my programs, is not what I expected and consider good quality documentation.
 It's kind of broken.

 I tried to be friendly with `help2man` by wrapping around the output of my `--help` message to